Interfacelab/ilab-media-tools/README.md

-# ILAB Media Tools
+# Media Cloud by ILAB

-ILAB Media Tools are a suite of tools designed to enhance media handling in WordPress in a number of ways.
+Media Cloud by ILAB is a suite of tools designed to enhance media handling in WordPress in a number of ways.

-##### Image Cropping
-ILAB Media Tools ships with the most advanced image cropping tool available for WordPress, based on Chen Fengyuan's amazing Cropper plugin for jQuery.

 ##### Upload to S3
 Automatically copy media uploads to S3 and hosts your media directly